Kakaako Community Development District, Mauka Area; Reserved Housing

 "Reserved housing unit":

-(1) Means a multi-family dwelling unit that is developed for the following:
+(1) Means a multi-family dwelling unit that is developed for:

 (A) Purchase by a family that: